isabella232/drawIT/README.md

 - Alternating nested fill colors (bgcolor) between white and light.
 - Direction of default left-to-right (LR) or top-to-bottom (TB).
 - Connectors between nodes and clusters with or without arrows.
-- Icon names are as defined in IBM Design Center
 - Planned: Direct export to jpg, pdf, png, or svg.
 - Planned: Support icons not from IBM Design Center.
 - Planned: Improve support for long labels and sublabels.